SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4

 with

 where $\rho$ is the density of the medium in g/cm${}^3$, $Z$ is the atomic number of the medium, $A$ is the atomic mass of the medium, $m_p$ is the mass of a proton, $m_e$ is the mass of an electron, $c$ is the speed of light, and $I$ is the mean excitation energy of the medium.
 Importantly, this derivation assumes the idealised setting mentioned in the previous section.
-To account for this, several additional correction terms exist which result in a more accurate model.
-However, since the scope of this article is modeling the energy deposition of 100--150 MeV protons, we exclude correction terms due to them having little impact in this setting, as justified below.

-There are four correction terms to the Bethe--Bloch formula, known as the shell, density, Lindhard--Sørensen, and the Barkas correction term, respectively.
+To account for deviations from the idealised setting, several additional correction terms exist which result in a more accurate model.
+The four correction terms to the Bethe--Bloch formula are known as the shell, density, Lindhard--Sørensen, and the Barkas correction term, respectively.
 Their details can be found in equation Sections V--VII of \cite{BethandCorrections}.
 All are known to be negligible in the proton energy range of clinical interest \citep{BISCHEL1992345, MBAGWU2025112354, BethandCorrections, EnergyStragglingSalvat}, and hence we neglect them.

-To extend \eqref{eq: bethbloch} to materials consisting of more than one element we use the so-called Bragg-additivity rule.
+To extend \eqref{eq:bethbloch} to materials consisting of more than one element we use the so-called Bragg-additivity rule.
 This assumes that the material can be treated as a uniform mix of each of its constituting elements, and that interactions are independent between elements.
 In this case, the Bethe--Bloch formula reads \cite[Eq.\ (8)]{Gott}

 where \(\rho_i,Z_i\) and \(A_i\) are the respective density, atomic number, and atomic mass of element $i$ in the medium.